Hearing Aids - a comprehensive guide

 Phonak is a premium Swiss hearing aid company owned by Sonova.
 Phonak is one of the largest hearing aid manufacturers in the world and has always been at the leading edge of technology especially when it comes to improving a person’s ability to hear speech in noise.
-Their latest chipset, called the Belong platform, is one of the worlds most powerful hearing aid platforms.
+Their latest chipset, called the Marvel platform, is one of the worlds most powerful hearing aid platforms.
 It delivers exceptional performance in noise and has second to none Sound quality resulting in fantastic music reproduction.

 Oticon hearing aids is a subsidiary of William Demant Holdings in Denmark and is undoubtedly one of the largest hearing aid manufacturers in the world, with their own chain of Audioclinic retail stores throughout Australia and the world.
 Oticon Hearing aids have won several design awards and are renowned for the comfortable sound quality, sleek appearance and durability.
 These hearing aids are liked by audiologists and audiometrists as they employ simplified fitting software, making successful hearing aid fittings almost fool proof.
 Their lates